The definitive guide to CRM for venture capital

 Creating, tracking, and managing deals

-2. The ability to show, communicate, and manage those deals visually
+2. The ability to show, communicate, and manage those deals visually.

-3. Every status and communication related to each deal is automatically captured and enriches the deal record
+3. Every status and communication related to each deal is automatically captured and enriches the deal record.

 Meanwhile, Kanban-style board views provide a macro perspective of the deal pipeline itself, showing each deal in the standardized pipeline stage used by your firm.
-This provides the opportunity for team, GP, and even LPs to review the deal pipeline and instantly update statuses.
+This provides the opportunity for the team, GP, and even LPs to review the deal pipeline and instantly update statuses.

 Standardizing your deal flow pipeline

-With your relevant data automatically logged in one place and everyone relying on a single platform, you can create reliable, standardized systems and repeatable processes.
+With your relevant data automatically logged in one place and everyone relying on a single platform, you can build reliable, standardized systems and repeatable processes.
 Repeatable processes turn to repeatable successes and create a strong foundation for your firm to scale.
-In “Break the Bad Data Habit” Harvard Business Review says that “there are two interesting moments in the lifetime of a piece of data: the moment it is created and the moment it is used.”
+In “Break the Bad Data Habit,” Harvard Business Review says that “there are two interesting moments in the lifetime of a piece of data: the moment it is created and the moment it is used.”

 There are two interesting moments in the lifetime of a piece of data: the moment it is created and the moment it is used.
 (Harvard Business Review, 2012)